mzshuo/MIT6.S081-xv6-labs-2021/solution-syscall.md

      #define SYS_sysinfo  23
      ```

-3. implemente the system call sysinfo in the kernel
+3. implement the system call sysinfo in the kernel
    - add `syscalls[SYS_sysinfo]` in *kernel/syscall.c*

      ```c